Kidney Disease and Weight Loss

 Causes of Kidney Disease

-There are many causes of chronic kidney disease, which is why it has become so prevalent in the United States.
+There are many causes of CKD, which is why it has become so prevalent in the United States.
 And while some are very familiar, not all are known.

-Whether it’s type 1, type 2, or even pre-diabetes, uncontrolled blood sugar can cause damage to the delicate kidney filtration system.
+Whether it’s type 1, type 2, or even pre-diabetes, uncontrolled blood sugar can cause damage to the delicate kidney filtration system in your body.

 For a diabetes diagnosis, a blood test of your glucose is usually the first step.
 A fasting blood sugar of over 126 mg/dL in two separate tests can confirm a diagnosis of diabetes.